-The meteoroid streams model given in C.1.4.2. is implemented in MASTER 2005 [RN.26] and in ESABASE2/DEBRIS [RD.30].
+The meteoroid streams model below is implemented in MASTER-8 [RN.26] and in ESABASE2/DEBRIS [RD.30].

 Meteor stream fluxes

+The meteoroid streams model is based on a method by N. McBride [RD.28] to derive meteoroid fluxes from meteor data.
+The present reference model uses data for 50 annual meteor streams as given by P. Jenniskens [RD.29].
+These data were collected by a large number of observers over a 10 year period from observation sites in both the northern and southern hemispheres.

-[RD.28][RD.29]The meteor stream geometry and activity at shower maximum is defined by:
+The meteor stream geometry and activity at shower maximum is defined by:

 The solar longitude at shower maximum max.